• Ticket Fines and Penalties in Massachusetts

 There are many other ways to have your MA driver's license suspended or revoked, and these include:

-• Habitual Offender―Automatic four-year suspension if you're convicted of three major moving violations (OUI, reckless driving, etc.) or any combination of 12 major or minor moving violations within a five-year period.
+• Habitual Offender: Automatic suspension of 4 years if you're convicted of 3 major violations (OUI, reckless driving, etc.) or any combination of 12 violations within a period of 5 years.

-• Fake ID―Your license may suspend from six to 12 months for any type of ID infraction, including carrying a false ID, defacing a license or using false information when applying for an ID or license
+• Fake ID: Your license may suspend from 6 months to 1 year for any type of ID infraction, including carrying a false ID, defacing a license or using false information when applying for an ID or license

-• OUI First Offense―Automatic 180 Days if You are over 21 suspension
+• OUI First Offense: Automatic suspension of 180 days if you are over 21 years old.

 In addition, there are many violations unrelated to driving that can also mandate a license suspension.
 Some of these include failing to register as a sex offender, failing to pay MA income tax and any drug offense conviction.
 Consult chapter two in the MA Driver's License Manual for a complete list of suspendible violations.